particle-iot/docs/src/content/hardware/migration-guides/gen2-cellular-migration.md

 - On Gen 2, Wire (D0/D1) and Wire1 (C4/D5) connect to the same I2C peripheral and only one can be used at a time.
 - On the Boron, there is only one available I2C interface (D0/D1).
-- On the B Series SoM, there are two available independent I2C interfaces (D0/D1 and D2/D3).
+- On the B-Series SoM, there are two available independent I2C interfaces (D0/D1 and D2/D3).
 - On the Tracker SoM, Wire (D0/D1) and Wire3 (TX/RX) connect to the same I2C peripheral and only one can be used at a time.
 This feature is mainly because TX/RX are exposed on the M8 connector on the Tracker One, and this allows the port to be switched between I2C and UART serial modes.

 ### SPI

 - Gen 2 devices have two SPI ports.
-- The Boron and B Series SoM have two SPI ports.
+- The Boron and B-Series SoM have two SPI ports.
 - The Tracker SoM only has one available SPI port.
 - In most cases, you can share a single SPI bus with many peripherals.